High Availability Mount

 Canary File Path

-For example, do not place the canary file in a location that is regularly purged or a location that is used as the source or destination of a Remote Sync, Automation, or file processing script.
+Place the canary file in a location where it will not be deleted, moved, renamed, or otherwise changed by other processes.
+Do not place the canary file in a location that is regularly purged or used as the source or destination of a Sync, Automation, or file processing script.

 Active vs Passive Health Checks